KishanYern/Discord-Stock-Bot/ReadME.md

 ### add-watchlist

 If the user does not have an existing database document in the watchlist collection, then this command will add a document with the user's information, mentioned in src\schemas folder.
-Then it will add the item to the watchlist.
-For example:
+Then it will add the item to the watchlist.<br />
+Usage:

 ```
 Command: